lextoumbourou/notes/notes/reference/books/how-to-take-smart-notes.md

     * Make [[Permanent notes]].
         * Go through notes in the previous steps and consider how they relate to interests.
         * Once you have a full slipbox, you can compare ideas to those already in slipbpx.
-        * Write one note for each idea
+        * Write one note for each idea.
         * Use full sentences, disclouse sources, make references and try to be precise, clear and brief as possible.
         * Add permanent notes to slipbox by:
             * Filing each note behind one or more related notes